-5

-Strategies that could be Why the strategy it helps to cope with achievement or nonused to cope with the achievement of goals.
+Strategies that could be used Why the strategy it helps to cope with achievement or non-achievement of

-achievement or non-
+to cope with the achievement goals.

-achievement of your goals.
+or non-achievement of your

+goals.

 Self-talk

 Acknowledging feelings

-Re-assessment of goals
+Re-assessment of goals (when

-(when the goal is not
+the goal is not achieved)

-achieved)

-·

-Re-assessing goals (when
+Re-assessing goals (when the

-the goal is achieved)
+goal is achieved)

 Seeking support

 Self-affirmation

-Jen annadon

 Sharing with others